frankmakr/frankmakrdiss/data-raw/01_README.md

   Student status used in the FernUniversität official statistics (Berichtswesen, 2022b)
 + **noexpert**
-  Knowledge of a theory of psychological sense of community coded as 0 = Knowledge, 1 = No knowledge
+  Formal theoretical knowledge of a theory of psychological sense of community coded as 0 = Knowledge, 1 = No knowledge
 + **numcomm**
   The number of communities the person mentioned